 What matters as we set our parenting GPS isn’t where we are left-to-right on this grid.
 After all, we have only partial control over the level/type/amount of contact.
 What matters more is the elevation we operate at.
-The openness required by and afforded to Boxes 3 and 4 is likely to foster healthier relationships than mere contact in Boxes 1 and 2.
+The openness required by and afforded to Quadrants 3 and 4 is likely to foster healthier relationships than mere contact in Quadrants 1 and 2.
+Aim high!

 Adopting and adoptive parents, where would you plot yourselves?
 Consider both aspects of open adoption — contact and openness — as you build and sustain a child-centered adoption constellation.

-Feedback from some adoptive parents indicated that since they can’t fully control the level of contact with birth family, why should they be penalized for being in a less-than-ideal box?
+Feedback from some adoptive parents indicated that since they can’t fully control the level of contact with birth family, why should they be penalized for being in a less-than-ideal quadrant?

 First of all, no one is being penalized.
 In Adoption World, it’s better to deal with What Is rather than what we wish things would be.
-The boxes are meant to self-assess, not to personalize.
-I would counsel adoptive parents to focus on openness — what they CAN control — over contact, which they only partially control.
-Boxes 3 and 4 are where the benefits of openness in adoption occur, anyway.
+The quadrants are meant to self-assess in a nonjudgmental way.
+I counsel adoptive parents to focus on openness — what they CAN control — over contact, which they only partially control.
+Quadrants 3 and 4 are where the benefits of openness in adoption exist.

-One family may have open adoption relationships in more than one box, based on differing situations with birth family members for each child.
+One family may have open adoption relationships in more than one quadrant, based on differing situations with birth family members for each child.